RodneyShag/Spark/readme.md

 take(n: Int): Array[Row] // returns the first n rows in the DataFrame
 ```

-#### Joins on DataFrames
+### Joins on DataFrames

 Joins on DataFrames are similar to those on Pair RDDs, with 1 major difference: since DataFrames aren't key/value pairs, we must specify which columns to join on.

-Examples of joins: `inner`, `outer`, `left_outer`, `right_outer`, `leftsemi`:
+Examples of joins - `inner`, `outer`, `left_outer`, `right_outer`, `leftsemi`:

 ```scala
 df1.join(df2, $"df1.id" === $"df2.id")                // inner join
 df1.join(df2, $"df1.id" === $"df2.id", "right_outer") // right_outer join
 ```

-#### Optimizations on DataFrames: Catalyst
+### Optimizations on DataFrames: Catalyst

 Compiles Spark SQL programs down to an RDD.

-- __Reorders operations__ - for example, tries to do `filter`s as early as possible
+- __Reorders operations__ - for example, tries to do `filter`s as early as possible.
-- __Reduces the amount of data we must read__ - skips reading in, serializing, and sending around parts of the data that aren't needed for our computation (Example: a Scala object with many fields - Catalyst will only send around the relevant columns of the object)
+- __Reduces the amount of data we must read__ - skips reading in, serializing, and sending around parts of the data that aren't needed for our computation (Example: a Scala object with many fields - Catalyst will only send around the relevant columns of the object).
-- __Pruning unneeded partitions__ - Analyzes DataFrame and filter operations to figure out and skip partitions that aren't needed in our computation
+- __Pruning unneeded partitions__ - Analyzes `DataFrame` and filter operations to figure out and skip partitions that aren't needed in our computation.

-#### Optimizations on DataFrames: Tungsten
+### Optimizations on DataFrames: Tungsten

 Tungsten is
-- __highly-specialized data encoder__ - since our data types are restricted to Spark SQL data types, Tungsten can optimize encoding by using this schema information
+- __highly-specialized data encoder__ - since our data types are restricted to Spark SQL data types, Tungsten can optimize encoding by using this schema information.
 - __column-based storage__ - this is common for databases.
 Since most operations on tables are done on columns (instead of rows), it's more efficient to store data by grouping column data together.
 - __encodes data off-heap__ - so it's free from garbage collection overhead.

-#### Limitations of DataFrames
+### Limitations of DataFrames

-1. Data frames are untyped (unlike RDDs).
+1. `DataFrame`s are untyped (unlike RDDs).
 Your code may compile, but you may get a runtime exception if you try to run a query on a column that doesn't exist.
 1. If your unstructured data cannot be reformulated to adhere to some kind of schema, it would be better to use RDDs